szkrd/arch-x230/systemd.md

 * read the wiki, read the forum
 * mkinitcpio will not be run on systemd update, do it manually or add a pacman [hook](https://bbs.archlinux.org/viewtopic.php?id=215411)

+## Troubleshooting

+### Power management: sleep target dependencies stopped working (lockscreen on lid close) - 2017.07.12.

+1. `systemctl status sleep.target` or `journalctl | grep sleep.target` -
+   it says that from now on only _symlinks_ shall be used
+2. `mv sleep.target.wants/xlock.service /etc/systemd/system/_xlock.service` -
+   this is the location for the administrator's override scripts;
+   while this is not an override script per se, it's still better here than in usr/lib or in /root/stuff
+3. `ln -s /etc/systemd/system/_xlock.service ./_xlock.service` -
+   wiggle your big toe